slothoth/Fall-From-Heaven/README.md

 ## City State System:
   - [ ] didnt exist in civ iv, so dont know how i would approach it?
 Could just have them be a generic race (orc, human, dwarf, elf), or inherit the governance of nearby civs, like Age of Wonders
 ## Wonder System:
-  - [ ] Find why we cant find filter wonders in buildinginfos
+  - [x] Find why we cant find filter wonders in buildinginfos
-  - [ ] Extra: port existing wonders to outside the city and adjust as needed.
+  - [x] Extra: port existing wonders to outside the city and adjust as needed.
+  - [ ] Investigat Landmark / District changes to allow alt buildings.
+Like why do Wonders like ORzgarzh work in city centre? but buildings wont. also palgum exclamation cultures stuff.
 # Specialist System:
 - [x] Permanent specialists could implement as a few modifiers on a city, with variable values based on requirements?
 ## Over/Undercouncil:
   - world congress but without inclusive participation : bonus feature really
 ## Agendas for leaders:

+## Decisions on Start Biases:

 ### New Victory types:
 #### Altar of Luonnotar